 For years, the legislature has maintained the status quo when it comes to LGBT-inclusive non-discrimination laws.
 Legislators continue to refuse to expand the state’s non-discrimination law to include sexual orientation and gender identity and expression.
 But in 2013 the ACLU of Montana was part of a coalition that successfully won removal of same-sex relations from Montana’s code defining “sexual deviant.”
 This victory was more than a decade in the making.

-The ACLU of Montana drafted the ordinance and worked with the Montana Human Rights Network and other partner organizations in 2010 to push for the adoption of a nondiscrimination ordinance in Missoula and in 2012 in Helena protecting the rights of lesbian, gay, bisexual and transgender people in matters of employment, housing and public accommodations.
-Similar ordinances are now in the works in Bozeman and Butte.
+Since state lawmakers are unwilling to protect LGBT people from discrimination at this time, we’ve focused in recent years on city-based nondiscrimination ordinances.
+We worked with the Montana Human Rights Network and other partner organizations in 2010 to push for the adoption of a nondiscrimination ordinance in Missoula.
+In 2012 we again worked with allies in Helena to protect the rights of lesbian, gay, bisexual and transgender people in matters of employment, housing and public accommodations.
+And an ordinance passed in Butte in February 2014.
+A similar ordinanceis now in the works in Bozeman.

 In Kulstad v.
 Maniaci, the ACLU’s plaintiff, Michelle Kulstad, sued her former partner for custody rights.
 The two women had jointly raised two children, but the children had only been legally adopted by Maniaci.
 In 2009, the Montana Supreme Court ruled that by providing for the children’s day-to-day physical and emotional needs with Maniaci’s encouragement, Kulstad met all the requirements under state law to be declared a de facto parent, and that it was in the children’s best interest that this parent-child relationship continue.